Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: NUMERICAL EXPERIMENTS

 \paragraph{Estimation of the privacy guarantees.} \autoref{fig:scatterplot_synth} illustrates the correlation between our proposed metric $\qcertif$ and the MIS baseline.
-We observe that our metric effectively quantifies the privacy of quantized models: higher values correspond to greater MIS.
-We report the Spearman correlation between both metrics (the correlation between the rankings induced by both metrics), and as expected, quantizers with more bits of information, such as \texttt{5 bits} and \texttt{4 bits}, are the least private across all datasets.
+We report the Spearman correlation between both metrics (the correlation between the rankings induced by both metrics), and as expected, quantizers with more bits of information, such as \texttt{5 bits} and \texttt{4 bits}, are the least private.
 In contrast, the \texttt{1.58b 90\%} quantizer, which introduces 90\% sparsity by setting weights to zero, achieves the highest privacy.
-Interestingly, the \texttt{Sign} method, which quantizes weights to 1 bit, is less private than the \texttt{1.58b 33\%} quantizer, despite using fewer bits.
-This behavior aligns with observations from the baseline method, suggesting that sparsity plays a more significant role in privacy than the number of bits alone.
 Overall, the rankings produced by $\qcertif$ closely match those of the baseline method, with an average Spearman correlation of $\rho_{sp}=0.86$, demonstrating that $\qcertif$ reliably ranks quantization methods by their privacy levels.

-\paragraph{Quantizer ranking stability.} While our experiments compute $\qcertif$ by averaging over 300 runs, such extensive computation may be impractical for real-world deployment due to resource constraints. \autoref{fig:synth_stability} shows how the stability of $\qcertif$-based rankings improves as the number of runs increases.
-Critically, the ranking of the most and least private quantizers stabilizes early: after just 20 runs, the \texttt{5 bits} quantizer is consistently ranked least private, followed by \texttt{4 bits} and \texttt{3 bits}, while \texttt{1.58b 90\%} (highest sparsity) remains the most private, followed by \texttt{1.58b 50\%}.

-\paragraph{Computational cost.} All experiments were conducted on NVIDIA A6000 GPUs with 48GB of memory.
-The estimation of $\qcertif$ introduces a small computational overhead during model training, as it requires computing the quantized model's loss at each validation step, often for multiple quantization processes, adding approximately 1s to the training time of one $\thetan$ (4m total).
-In contrast, the baseline MIS estimation requires training multiple classifiers ($\thetan$) to train the discriminator $\bsl$, which can also be sensitive to the hyperparameter choice, resulting in significant computational and data demands.
-The top figure of~\autoref{fig:synth_stability} shows that the rankings obtained with the $\qcertif$-based approach stabilizes close to the final ranking after only 20 runs, as demonstrated with Spearman correlations over $0.95$, while the MIS's baseline estimation does not reach this threshold until 150 runs.
-As a result, ranking quantizers using $\qcertif$ ($\approx$1h) is significantly faster than using the baseline MIS method ($\approx$10h).